ayasya771/ayasya771/README.md

 - 👋 Hi, I’m @ayasya771
 -
-- 👀 To get to know me  -->  check out my profile ( https://ai.ayasyabatta.live )
+- 👀 To get to know me  -->  check out my portfolio ( https://ai.ayasyabatta.live )
 -
 - 🌱 I’m currently learning ...
 Ai/Ml
 -
 - 📫 How to reach me ...
+Email for urgencies or important work ( find it on my portfolio )